-Cross-border transaction fees are assessment fees merchants pay when customers use cards from international banks at your business.
+A cross border fee is an assessment fee merchants pay when customers use cards from international banks at their business.

-No. Exchange rate conversions & associated fees are separate and can be charged alongside cross-border fees.
-Exchange rates are specifically tied to the value of currencies, whereas cross-border fees are related to the act of transacting itself.
+No. Exchange rate conversions and associated fees are separate and can be charged alongside cross border fees.
+Exchange rates are specifically tied to the value of currencies, whereas cross border fees are related to the act of transacting itself.

 How much are cross border fees?

-It’s actually easier than you may think to calculate a cross-border fee.
-The fee only depends on two criteria, but the percents charged do change by cardmember association.
+It’s actually easier than you may think to calculate a cross border fee.
+The fee only depends on two criteria, but the percentages charged change by cardmember association.

-These fees are accurate as of October 2018 according to Wells Fargo.
+These fees are accurate as of January 2021: